hiruna72/ds1018/README.md

 # ds2020
-ML - credit card information
+A ML task based on credit card users information. this jupyter notebook was created to compete in Data storm [https://www.kaggle.com/c/data-storm-10]

+Refer self-descriptive process.py.ipynb for more information.